ConfigSentry

 1. Get the Bootstrap Command

 Sign in to your ConfigSentry account and go to Appliances → Collectors.
-Open your collector and click Download – Linux.
-Copy the bootstrap command shown — it includes your unique collector token.
+Open your collector and click Download - Linux.
+Copy the bootstrap command shown.
+It includes your unique collector token and points to the correct Linux bootstrap script.

 2. Create the Installation Directory